 The plasma membrane is a two-layer barrier that separates the cell from its environment and allows certain substances to be imported or exported.
 Proteins in the membrane control the passage of molecules in and out of the cell.

-Responsible for the cell’s metabolism, the mitochondrion is the power plant of the cell that converts energy from food into ATP to be used for cell functions.
+Responsible for the cell’s metabolism, the mitochondria is the power plant of the cell that converts energy from food into ATP to be used for cell functions.

-The framework of the cell consists of microtubules and microfilaments that give structure to the cell and allow for the movement of vesicles and other components around the cell.
+The cytoskeleton is the framework of the cell.
+It consists of microtubules and microfilaments that give structure to the cell and allow for the movement of vesicles and other components around the cell.